 |Minimum Investment||$2,500||$5 million|

 The Cambiar Small Cap Fund is a team-managed portfolio designed to capitalize on U.S. small cap investments.
 The Fund employs an equal-weight portfolio construction approach.
-We believes this approach enables the strategy to maintain a more focused portfolio relative to its peers, while also mitigating stock-specific risk via uniform position sizes.
+We believe this approach enables the strategy to maintain a more focused portfolio relative to its peers, while also mitigating stock-specific risk via uniform position sizes.

 Andrew P. Baumbusch